 Also returning to the USA from Athlone was 24-year-old Bertha Mulvihill, bound for a new chapter with her impending marriage to a welder from Rhode Island.
 She shared a 3rd class cabin with her friend with Maggie Daly whose younger brother Eugene, an uilleann piper, was also on board.

-There was a group of fourteen young men and women from the parish of Addergoole near Lahardane, Co.
-Mayo, all planning to start a new life in America.
-There was also a group of five from the small Galway village of Caltra.
+Fourteen young men and women from the parish of Addergoole near Lahardane, Co.
+Mayo, were also planning a new life in America.
+So too were a group of five from the small Galway village of Caltra.

 Tom McCormack, a 20-year-old from Aghnacliffe, Co Longford, was also bound for New Jersey where he worked as a bartender in Bayonne.
 He was travelling with his cousins Philip and John Kiernan.